GC-DRI/R/sections/02-functions.md

 for inspiration for writing your own functions.
 Here is an example with the `cor()` function, which calculates correlations among variables.
-I restricted the output to only the first ten lines here- there is a lot of underlying code to calculate a correlation\!
+I restricted the output to only the first ten lines here- there is a lot of underlying code to calculate a correlation!

 ``` r
 cor